 A young man seen in side-profile, wearing a plumed hat, a red jacket and a scarf, plays a perfectly depicted hand-fluyt with a maker's mark visible beneath the window/labium.
-He is playing the instrument right hand uppermost.

 The Dutch painter Gerrit van Honthorst was a leading member of the Utrecht school influenced by the Italian painter Caravaggio.
 He was known for his biblical scenes, genre-painting, portraits and especially night scenes (hence his nickname, 'Gherardo della Notte') in a style characterized by chiaroscuro, strong colour, and dramatically posed figures.
 He was born and died in Utrecht (1590-1656).